The Neglected Mac

 Apple’s Current Structure

 For a corporation the size of ExxonMobil, Apple is surprisingly small.
 It’s structured more like a startup than a Fortune 500 company.
 This goes back to Jobs’ second coming.
 In the early-to-mid-1990s, Apple was dominated by little fiefdoms, each with their own pet projects and agendas.
 Steve Jobs fixed this by cutting the company down to its core, with himself at the helm.
 This worked well for a megalomaniacal genius like Jobs, but it doesn’t work so well for a technocrat like current CEO Tim Cook.
-And even if Jobs was still at the helm, the sheer size of the company nowadays would be a challenge.
+And even if Jobs were still at the helm, the sheer size of the company nowadays would be a challenge.

 A large multinational corporation usually has its hands in many different projects and products.
 The problem is that some products are bigger than others.
 And not a little bit bigger, either.
 We’re talking orders of magnitude.
 If Apple derives 90% of its revenue from iOS products and only 10% from Macs, they have very little incentive to innovate when it comes to the Mac.
 Even if they managed to double their Mac sales, it would be a mere fraction of the money they’re printing selling iPhones.
 Most large corporations solve this problem by having different divisions making different products, with each one run like its own mini-company.
 But Apple’s past makes the company averse to such decentralization.